Starting a small business in Australia

-In order to survive in the competitive SMB landscape and keep up with technological revolution and digital disruption, small business owners need to move beyond traditional approaches of doing business and innovate.
-There needs to be an entrepreneurial mindset of innovation that drip-feeds into all aspects of the business; from strategic relationship-building, new product pipelines and marketing.
+In order to survive in the competitive SMB landscape and keep up with the technological revolution and digital disruption, small business owners need to move beyond traditional approaches to doing business and innovate.
+There needs to be an entrepreneurial mindset of innovation that drip-feeds into all aspects of the business, from strategic relationship-building to new product pipelines and marketing.

 When it comes to promoting a small business, it’s essential for small business owners to really understand their audience and how they can be reached in the most effective ways.